 Simple things like dressing your baby are actions many mothers have been looking forward to since they saw the positive pregnancy test results!

 The fact your baby is in the NICU leads most parents and grandparents to ask a ton of questions!
-So why not ask when your baby can wear preemie clothes?
+As well as being overwhelmed by the amount of questions and new things they are learning.
+One question that can be overlooked is, when can my baby can wear preemie clothes?
 This may seem like a simple or even silly question when so many things maybe are going on in the NICU.
-We have a different opinion and completely understand why a parent would be asking this question.
+However, we have a different opinion and feel that this is a very important question.

 First, know that many parents are suddenly thrust into a situation they never expected.
 There may be times they have a heads up.
 Perhaps they previously had a preemie and the likelihood of them having another is high.
 However, most of the time the world of the NICU has come entirely out of the blue.
 One minute they are celebrating the fact they are expecting, and before they get the nursery painted and decorated, they find themselves in the NICU with a teeny little one fighting for its life.

 That is where the desire for "normal" comes in!
 I think we can all understand this a little more since the onset of Covid-19 and the stay at home orders and restrictions.
 I have felt many times that I want things just to go back to normal; see my friends, have dinner parties, go to the club, and visit people I have not seen in months.
 Multiply these feelings for preemie parents!
 They want a little bit of ordinary and dressing their little one is a simple desire.
 However, tiny preemies, especially those classified as Micro-preemie, will have hurdles to jump over before this can happen.